awesome-p2p/masala/README.md

 ## OPTIONS

   * `-h, --hostname` *hostname*:
-    By default /etc/hostname is used to determine the hostname.
+    The hostname whose sha1 hash will be announced.
+Can also be a 20 Byte hexadecimal string.
+(Optional)

   * `-k, --key` *password*:
 	Setting a password results in encrypting each packet with AES256.
 The encrypted packet is encapsulated in bencode.
 With this action you effectively isolate your nodes from the rest of the world.
+(Optional)

   * `-p, --port` *port*:
-	Bind to this port (Default: UDP/8337)
+	Bind to this port.
+(Default: UDP/8337)

   * `-i, --interface` *interface*:
 	Bind to this interface (Default: &lt;any&gt;)